Mashpy/mashpy/README.md

-I am a professional web developer with over 8 years of hands-on experience in enterprise web application development with PHP.
+I am a professional web developer with over 8 years of hands-on experience in enterprise web application development with Ruby on Rails.
 I am dedicated and a quick learner with great relational abilities.
 I have done many projects of my clients and they are satisfied with my work.
 My expertise is mostly:

+- Ruby on Rails
 - Laravel
 - PHP
 - React
 - Angular
 - Vue JS
-- Ruby on Rails
 - Postgresql, MySql, Sqlite
 - HTML5 / CSS3
 - Javascript / Jquery